aukilabs/posemesh/docs/02-current-architecture.md

 ## Motivation

-This overview summarize where the posemesh is today, what already runs on‑chain, what is still off‑chain, so new contributors can quickly understand the starting point.
+This overview summarizes where the posemesh is today, what already runs on‑chain and what is still off‑chain, so that new contributors can quickly understand the starting point.

 Use it to spot gaps, suggest solutions, and help us push more of the system into Web 3.